 We can certainly give you a quotation for your car insurance, although we are not always the most competitive against the price comparison websites.
 If you are ‘driven’ by price, online is probably the best way to source a quotation.
 If you would prefer to have someone to talk to, have a dedicated claims department that work hard on your behalf should the worse happen, or if you don’t like operating a computer to obtain quotations then we would be delighted to assist you.

 Where we can offer more productive and effective help is for the higher value cars.
 If you have a car(s) worth £30,000 and above, you may wish to have a more flexible bespoke policy that has relevant unique covers.
-Likewise, you may own a classic car(s) which would benefit from a more specialist type of cover.
+Likewise, you may own a classic car(s) that would benefit from a more specialist type of cover.
 This is something we can help you with.
 So please don’t hesitate to get in touch.